 Most cases of hospital-acquired pneumonia (HAP) are caused by bacteria, especially aerobic gram-negative bacilli, such as Pseudomonas aeruginosa, Escherichia coli, Klebsiella pneumoniae, and Acinetobacter species.

 Patients usually present with a combination of fever (or hypothermia), leukocytosis (or leukopenia), purulent sputum, and poor oxygenation.
 A new and/or persistent alveolar shadowing on chest x-ray or computed tomography scan confirms the diagnosis.

 A sputum (or other non-invasive respiratory) sample should be obtained before initiating antibiotics; the result of the culture should be used to de-escalate antibiotics and focus on the offending pathogen.

 Intravenous broad-spectrum antimicrobials should be used initially for patients with severe symptoms/signs or at higher risk of resistance.

 HAP is an acute lower respiratory tract infection that is by definition acquired after at least 48 hours of admission to hospital and is not incubating at the time of admission.

 During the COVID-19 pandemic, for patients with suspected or confirmed COVID-19 viral pneumonia with symptoms and signs that start at any point after hospital admission, see our topic Coronavirus disease 2019 (COVID-19) external link opens in a new window.
-Consider all patients with cough and fever or suggestive symptoms to have COVID-19 until proven otherwise.
+Consider all patients with cough, fever, or other suggestive symptoms to have COVID-19 until proven otherwise.
 Pneumonia due to COVID-19 is not covered in this topic.